opencord/docs/navigate.md

 * While the CORD control plane is deployed as a set of Docker containers, not all of the services themselves run in containers.
-  Some services run in VMs managed by OpenStack (this is currently the case for M-CORD) and some services are implemented as ONOS applications that have been packaged using Maven.
-In such cases, the VM image and the Maven package are still specified in TOSCA.
+  Some services are implemented as ONOS applications that have been packaged using Maven.
+In such cases, the Maven package are still specified in TOSCA.

-* Every service (whether implemented in Docker, OpenStack, or ONOS) has a counter-part *synchronizer* container running as part of the CORD control plane (e.g., `volt-synchronizer` for the vOLT service).
+* Every service (whether implemented in Docker, or ONOS) has a counter-part *synchronizer* container running as part of the CORD control plane (e.g., `volt-synchronizer` for the vOLT service).
 Typically, the helm-chart for a service launches this synchronizer container, whereas